Zenki: Video games

 The Zenki series would receive five video games based on the franchise which were only released in Japan.
 Three games were released on the Super Famicom, one on Sega's Game Gear and one on NEC's PC-FX.

 The first game released was Kishin Douji Zenki: Rettou Raiden for the on August 4, 1995.
 The game was developed by CAProduction and published by Hudson Soft.
-The game is an action platformer where the player plays as Zenki.
-Though it was never localized, Rettou Raiden would receive a fan translation by Dynamic Designs.

 The second action platforming game was simply titled Kishin Douji Zenki and was released on the Game Gear on September 1, 1995.

 The third game (and second on the Super Famicom) was Kishin Douji Zenki: Den'ei Raibu which was developed by Now Production and published by Hudson Soft on November 24, 1995.
-The game has the player controlling Chiaki in platforming sections until she reaches the game's bosses, in which the gameplay switches to full motion video-styled fighting sequences where the player then controls Zenki to fight a boss.

-The fourth and most well known Zenki game was Kishin Dōji Zenki FX: Vajra Fight which was released on NEC's PC-FX on December 22, 1995, being published and developed by Hudson Soft.
-The game is an action platforming beat em' up where players can play as either Zenki or Chiaki in single or co-op play, with Zenki being a close range fighter, while Chiaki uses ranged attacks.
-The last game and the last released on the Super Famicom was Kishin Douji Zenki: Tenchi Meidou which was released on February 23, 1996.
-The game has a board game like overworld where Zenki and Chiaki travel across and must collect items before the game's enemies do.
-When the player encounters an enemy, the game switches to a card battle and cards must be selected to use attacks and defensive moves.
+The fourth game was Kishin Dōji Zenki FX: Vajra Fight which was released on NEC's PC-FX on December 22, 1995, being published and developed by Hudson Soft.